 Section 155.1 of the Planning Code requires signage for Class Two bicycle parking in certain circumstances.
 When signage is required, the following design layout shall be followed.
 Such signage shall be located at every entrance that provides access to bicyclists.
-The plaque shall conform with the Department of Transporation template for bike parking signage (Figure 1).
-This template was adopted from the California Manual on Uniform Traffic Control Devices Part 9.1
+The plaque shall conform with either of the Department of Transporation templates for bike parking signage (Figure 1 or 2).
+These templates were adopted from the California Manual on Uniform Traffic Control Devices Part 9.

 If the bicycle parking facility is not visible from the point where the plaque is installed, directions or best path to the facility shall be provided. (ex.
-"At the end of the hallway" or "Use the elevators for one level down") (Figure 2).
+"At the end of the hallway" or "Use the elevators for one level down") (Figure 3).

-Additionally, a plaque shall be installed at the bike parking facility location that includes the contact information of the manager or entity responsible for maintainance of the facility (Figure 3).
+Additionally, a plaque shall be installed at the bike parking facility location that includes the contact information of the manager or entity responsible for maintainance of the facility (Figure 4).
 Alternatively, this plaque can include only the contact information so long as the font size conforms with the minimums specified in Figure 3.